Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Materials and Methods

+$\bullet$ \textbf{GSM8K}~\citep{cobbe2021gsm8k} aims at evaluating mathematical reasoning capabilities and consists of over 8,000 grade school math problems.
+Here is one of them: \emph{Kira bought 3 apples, 5 bananas and 6 oranges at the grocery store.
+Lola ate 2 pieces of the fruit.
+How many pieces are left?}

 $\bullet$ \textbf{Hellaswag}~\citep{zellers2019hellaswag} is a completion test that assesses commonsense natural language inference.
 Given an event description, the language model must select the most likely followup among four choices.
-The 10,000 sentences were created to be very easy for humans but difficult for NLP systems (that existed around the publication date).
+The 10,000 sentences were created to be very easy for humans but difficult for Natural Language Processing systems (that existed around the publication date).
+Here is an example.
+Given the context: \emph{A woman sits down at a piano.
+She...}, the model must select the most probable continuation among: a) \emph{sets her fingers on the keys} b) \emph{begins to eat a sandwich} c) \emph{stands up and walks to the kitchen} d) \emph{starts to paint the piano keys blue}.

 $\bullet$ \textbf{ARC}~\citep{clark2018think} provides a question set which contains 7,787 natural, grade-school science questions (authored for human tests), assessing knowledge and reasoning according to the authors.
-The ARC question set is partitioned into a \textbf{Challenge Set} and an \textbf{Easy Set}.
+The ARC question set is partitioned into an \textbf{Easy Set} and a \textbf{Challenge Set}.
+Here is an example of a question from ARC Easy: \emph{Which state of matter has no definite volume and no definite shape? a) gas (b) liquid c) solid}; and one example from ARC Challenge: \emph{George wants to warm his hands quickly by rubbing them.
+Which skin surface will produce the most heat? a) dry palms b) wet palms c) palms covered with oil d) palms covered with lotion.}

+$\bullet$ \textbf{WinoGrande}~\citep{sakaguchi2021winogrande} is a dataset of 44,000 binary-choice challenges that aims at testing the ability of a language model to solve pronoun resolution problems (the ``Winograd Schema Challenge'').
+For example, given the sentence \emph{The trophy doesn’t fit into the brown suitcase because it is too large} or the sentence \emph{The trophy doesn’t fit into the brown suitcase because it is too small}, the model must decide which noun the pronoun \emph{it} refers to (\emph{trophy} or \emph{suitcase}).